 Before you make your boxwood topiary, here are some helpful hints to keep in mind.
 One package of our double-sided green crepe paper yields 320 leaves total (160 leaves in Green Tea & Cypress and 160 in Ferns & Moss).
 Cut 9X12 sheets will give you 40 leaves for each sheet.
 So, four 9×12 sheets per package will make 320 leaves.
 This means you’ll need three packages of crepe paper to make the two sizes you see here.

 Once you’ve gathered your tools and materials, download the SVG file or printable template to cut the leaves for your boxwood topiary.
 Then just follow our easy-peasy instructions below.
-If you have any questions while crafting, leave us a comment.
-We’re always happy to help!
+If you need a visual, check out the photo tutorial from this project.

 This content uses links from which we may earn a commission.
 Disclosure.